-Bound book of handwritten regimental orders signed by the Adjutants.
-These include training, supply and administration instructions, and personnel administration including enrolments, transfers, postings, promotions and discharges with individuals named.
-Also include district and brigade (Camp Niagara) orders.
+These are 19th century bound books of handwritten regimental orders signed by the Adjutants.
+These include training, supply and administration instructions, and personnel administration including enrollments, transfers, postings, promotions and discharges with individuals named.
+Also include in some cases, district and brigade (Camp Niagara) orders.

 1910 Trip to England